Key Takeaways

 Equipment Loans

-Crane loans allow you to purchase and own the equipment.
-Benefits include building equity, Section 179 tax deductions, complete control over equipment, and no usage restrictions.
-Typical loan terms: 5-10 years, 10-20% down payment, fixed or variable rates.
+A crane loan lets you purchase and own the equipment outright.
+Benefits include building equity, claiming Section 179 tax deductions, complete control, and no usage restrictions.
+Typical terms run 5-10 years with a 10-20% down payment and fixed or variable rates.
+Best for cranes you'll keep and run at high utilization for years.

 Equipment Leasing